LEEYJ1021/sadaf/README.md

 | CVR | 0.0383 | 7.10 × 10⁻³ | Yes |
 | hour_cos | 0.0296 | 0.068 | No |

-**H6: supported** (6 of 7 features differ significantly between Search and Shopping campaigns, motivating a domain-adaptive design in principle).
+**R2 finding:** 6 of 7 features differ significantly between Search and Shopping campaigns, confirming at the distributional level the same heterogeneity H3 already established at the outcome level, and motivating a domain-adaptive design in principle.

 **Domain adaptation (Search → Shopping, frozen-encoder fine-tuning):**